by Bill McBride on 3/01/2016 10:59:00 AM

 Tuesday, March 01, 2016

-Catching up ...
-This morning the Census Bureau reported that overall construction spending increased 1.5% in January compared to December:
+The Census Bureau reported that overall construction spending increased 1.5% in January compared to December:

 This graph shows private residential and nonresidential construction spending, and public spending, since 1993.
 Note: nominal dollars, not inflation adjusted.

 Public construction spending is now 5% below the peak in March 2009.
 The sharp increase in public spending in January was due to more spending on streets and highways (up 34% year-over-year).

 The second graph shows the year-over-year change in construction spending.